steel-wing/chess/README.md

 ## How It Looks

 Both players can see the board from their own perspective, and can highlight any piece on the board to look at its legal moves.
+Castling and en pessant are also supported.
+As the game progresses, the board keeps track of whose turn it is, whether or not a team is in check or checkmate, and prevents players from accidentally moving a chess piece where official rules do not allow.

 ![command-line chess](https://github.com/user-attachments/assets/a99bd7ee-de1c-4997-b8d5-df5b390f05c6)
+Here is an example of Black's turn, selecting a knight on e4 and being shown all options.

 ## What It Is